 To put proactivity in context, it might help to understand the common modes used in maintenance.
 This applies to information technology, but it could apply to other production environments as well.
 The two primary maintenance categories are reactive and proactive.
 But you can also look at maintenance using three different approaches: reactive, preventive, and predictive.

 A reactive mode, of course, is about taking action once things go wrong.
 That’s the old break/fix model.
 The huge ENIAC computer, built-in 1945, had some 20,000 vacuum tubes.
 Maintenance men prided themselves on being able to locate and replace a faulty vacuum tube in just minutes.
 Reaction to outages is necessary, but not the only way to manage machines.

 Preventive maintenance is meant to extend the life of your equipment and reduce or eliminate unplanned downtime.
 If a database is running out of memory, for instance, or a connection is becoming congested, regular checks of the necessary parameters will detect that.
 Replacing old equipment, updating software, or tweaking machines can prevent bad things from happening to your network.

 Predictive maintenance is about anticipating that something will happen so that you can do something about it.
 Preventive and predictive maintenance are similar in that they are both forms of proactivity.
-But predictive maintenance, such as what might be done through analytics, adds a bit of intelligence to your IT maintenance.
+But predictive maintenance, such as what might be done through analytics, adds a bit of intelligence to your IT support Cincinnati.

 Proactivity brings a certain discipline to IT.
 In the old days, people just wanted to get a service up and running.
 The first transatlantic cable was a big project, and they got it to work -- only to fail a few weeks later.
 Proactive monitoring is how IT professionals get the best out of the hardware and software resources that they manage.